Pesma za Evroviziju '22: Final

-Ratings
+Broadcasts

+The three shows were broadcast on RTS1 and RTS Planeta as well as streamed online via the broadcaster's website rts.rs.

+Other awards

 OGAE awards

 Following the event, the fan organisation OGAE Serbia voted on the best song at Pesma za Evroviziju '22 as decided by association members.
 The award was won by the winning song "In corpore sano" with 256 points.
 Second place, with 233 points, came from the song "Muškarčina" by Sara Jo, while third place went to Zorja and her song "Zorja" with 143 points.
 Sara Jo was also the winner of the OGAE Second Chance, which was awarded after a round of voting with all entries, not including the winning song of the event.

 Controversies

-Vote rigging allegations

 After the final, singer Aca Lukas, who placed 5th in the final with the song "Oskar", accused the Serbian public broadcaster RTS of irregularities in the voting of the selection, stating he would file a criminal complaint against the head of RTS, editor of entertainment program Olivera Kovačević and general director Dragan Bujošević for "stealing votes".
 RTS responded, stating that the SMS votes were counted automatically by software which did not allow interference.
 The Comtrade System Integration company, which set up the software to count the votes, said it was prepared to hand the votes to the authorities if requested to do so, adding that the same data is available from mobile phone operators.
 He also made comments about the winning performer Konstrakta, saying: "I could have gone on stage and washed my feet, but I chose instead to perform", also claiming she is working for opposition political parties.
 Konstrakta, laughing off his suggestion, jokingly offered "to wash his feet for him."
 After the controversy, RTS and Kovačević announced they would sue Lukas.